nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GENDER] [b/BIRTHDATE] [ra/RACE] [re/RELIGION] [s/SURVEY]… [t/TAG]…`

 -   Edits the surveyee at the specified INDEX.
 The index refers to the index number of the surveyee you wish to edit, as shown in the display list.
 The index must be a **positive integer**.
 -   At least one of the optional fields has to be provided.
+(E.g. Phone or Email)
 -   Existing value in specified field will be updated to the new value.
 -   When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 -   You can remove all the person’s tags by typing `t/` without